 High-end packages from $10,000 to $20,000

 Luxury packages from $20,000 and up

 Design fees can also run the gamut from basic advice to incredibly detailed drawings, renderings, product selection, and construction management.
-You can expect to spend anywhere from 10-25% of the total construction costs on design, with higher percentages for budget and mid-grade renovations (it's the same amount of work, just different finishes).
+You can expect to spend anywhere from 10-25% of the total construction costs on design, with higher percentages for entry-level and mid-grade renovations (it's the same amount of work, just different finishes).
 If your designer is handling construction management, expect to spend at least 50% of the design fee value on this phase.